DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 ## Vocab
 - Package: A folder of nodes, messages, all related to some common goal or concept
-- catkin: The package managing system.
+- `catkin`: The package managing system.
 This lets you create a workspace, create packages, manage packages, etc.

 ## Goals
 1. Create your own package